The NoZe Brotherhood: History

 Founded in Brooks Hall in 1918, the society was originally formed as a joke regarding Leonard Shoaf, a freshman with a large nose.
 Shoaf's nose was of "such great length and breadth of nostril" that his friends proclaimed they could "form a club around it".
-The group was said to be named Nose Brotherhood just after Shoaf's nose.
-The group was formed by a group of men who often met inside Brooks and decided they wanted to create their own men's club, since the Baylor University Chamber of Commerce was the only other option.
+The group was said to be named Nose Brotherhood after Shoaf's nose.
+The group was formed by a group of men who often met inside Brooks and decided they wanted to create their own men's club, with the Baylor University Chamber of Commerce as the only other option.

 In 1924, the members of the club began wearing noses, a different one for each member, as well as unorthodox costumes.
 This year, the club also began to accept members from dorms other than Brooks.
-Many of the real names of the original members are impossible to find since they are all given NoZe Brother names and were known by that.
+Many of the real names of the original members are impossible to find since they are all given and known by NoZe Brother names.

-The society became a popular, irreverent campus fixture in the years that followed, poking fun at its rivals, the Baylor University Chamber of Commerce, appearing in Baylor's yearbook the Round-Up, and writing the occasional humorous piece for the yearbook or Baylor's newspaper, The Lariat.
+The society became a popular, irreverent campus fixture in the years that followed, poking fun at its rivals the Baylor University Chamber of Commerce, appearing in Baylor's yearbook the Round-Up, and writing the occasional humorous piece for the yearbook or Baylor's newspaper The Lariat.
 Targets of the NoZe Brothers' mirth have included Baylor's faculty, administration, the Southern Baptist Convention, various student organizations, and themselves.

 In the mid-1960s, the society's relationship with Baylor's administration became more precarious, due primarily to acts of vandalism: the repeated painting of a campus bridge in the traditional NoZe color of pink, followed by an alleged arson attack on the bridge, the details of which are disputed.
-The group was expelled from campus in 1965 for publishing curse words in The Rope, its publication.
+The group was expelled from campus in 1965 for publishing curse words in its publication, The Rope.

-The group returned to campus in 1967, but as a secret society and changed the spelling from "Nose" to "NoZe".
+The group returned to campus in 1967 as a secret society, changing the spelling of its name from "Nose" to "NoZe".
 It adopted a guerrilla profile, crashing various campus events such as "Sing", Chapel, and Homecoming parades.
 In 1999, it was again banned from campus for an article in The Rope that was "racially insensitive".
 Although not officially recognized by the university, it is the oldest men's organization on the Baylor campus.